adambuczek/adambuczek.github.io/src/blog/vue-website-builder.md

 ## Summary

 In the next 3 posts I will describe specific elements of this system, both in depth and in insolation.
 I am going to explain how assumptions above were expressed in the code.
-I will end the whole series with another overview — how the design of the whole system influenced each of its parts, and what was done to avoid coupling the code too tightly.
+I will finish the whole series with another overview — how the design of the whole system influenced each of its parts, and what was done to avoid coupling the code too tightly.